vweb #

 fn (Context) html #

-fn (mut ctx Context) html(s string) Result
+fn (mut ctx Context) html(payload string) Result

-Response HTTP_OK with s as payload with content-type text/html
+Response with payload and content-type text/html

 fn (Context) text #